10 Best HVAC Companies in Brownsburg, IN

 Frequently Asked Questions About HVAC in Brownsburg, IN

-Generally, your HVAC system should be inspected twice a year.
-After that inspection, your technician will tell you what services are required.
-You should also have an inspection if you start to notice any issues, such as strange noises, unusual smells, or leaks.
+Typically, you should have your HVAC system inspected twice a year.
+After that inspection, your HVAC technician will tell you what, if any, services are needed.
+You should also have your system inspected and serviced if you start to notice any issues, such as strange noises, unusual smells, or leaks.
 If you have ductwork in your home, it should be serviced every few years.

 The best times of the year to have an HVAC inspection are the spring and fall.
-Technicians are less busy during these times, making it easier to get an appointment.
-This also ensures that your system is ready for the summer and winter, when it typically gets the most use.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also ensures that your system is ready for the summer and winter, which is when it normally sees the most use.

-You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain your home's temperature.
-Always keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You may also consider getting a smart thermostat.
+You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
+Always keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at a time.
+You might also consider installing a smart thermostat.

 There are several ways you can make your HVAC system more energy-efficient: